 RS232 is an industrial strength serial connection.
+The RS232 connection uses an M12 circular connector with four pins on the top of the unit.
 RS232 is more noise resistant than USB, and we recommend using this connection if your laptop supports this.
-Do not attempt to plug the RS232 connection into any sort of 15 or 25 pin connector - these are usually for VGA displays or joysticks.
+Do not attempt to plug the RS232 connection into any sort of 15 or 25 pin connector these are usually for VGA displays or joysticks.
 Some third party devices such as Bluetooth adapters also use the RS232 connection.